lizbur10/Sinatra-Portfolio-Project/README.md

 To install this gem, fork and clone the github repo here:

-Type ```bundle install``` to install needed gems.
+Type ```bundle install``` to install required gems.

 ## Usage

-Start up a local server to run the app.
+To run the app, start up your local server and navigate to the root url.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/'lizbur10'/boston_events.
+Bug reports and pull requests are welcome on GitHub at https://github.com/lizbur10/sinatra-portfolio-project.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License